ucsd-cse131-f19/ucsd-cse131-f19.github.io/index.md

 ## Basics

 - Lecture: Center 109, 9:30am Tue/Thu
-- Discussion: Center 212, 8am F
+- Discussion Section: Center 212, 8am F
-- Tests **(in Friday Discussion Section)**: Oct 11, Nov 1, Nov 22
+- Tests **(in Friday Discussion Section)**: Oct 25, Nov 22
-- Final: Dec 12, 8am-11am, Location TBA
+- Final Exam: Dec 12, 8am-11am, Location TBA

 - Podcasts: [Coming Soon]
+- Q&A Forum [Campuswire](https://campuswire.com/c/GF25166F0), use access code 8255
 - Gradescope: <a href="https://www.gradescope.com">https://www.gradescope.com</a> will be used for submissions (instructions will accompany the first programming assignment)
-- Textbook/readings: There's no official textbook, but I'll link to different online resources for you to read to supplement lecture.
-Versions of this course have been taught at several universities, so sometimes I'll link to those instructor's materials.
+- Textbook/readings: There's no official textbook, but we will link to different online resources for you to read to supplement lecture.
+Versions of this course have been taught at several universities, so sometimes I'll link to those instructors' materials as well.

 <a id="schedule"></a>
 ## Schedule